hansfindel/ember_blog/README.md

 ## To Do List
 - Handle user without internet connection
-- Real Time (with pusher or something else)
 - Keep up with the wiki
 - Searcher & autocomplete

-- Check: Full Mobile Compability
+## Done by others
+- Real Time (with pusher or something else) -> check [https://github.com/kristianmandrup/ember-pusher](https://github.com/kristianmandrup/ember-pusher)

 ## Contributing
 EmberBlog - Los Blogos is **100% free** and **open-source**.
 I encourage and support an active, healthy community that accepts contributions from the public.
 I'd like you to be a part of that community.